How to set up a live event on Vimeo

 To create a live event on Vimeo using the free demo, visit the Vimeo Live landing page and click the “Free Demo” button at the top of the page.
 You’ll be prompted to enter the name, date, time, and privacy of your event.
 Please note that scheduling your live event for a given time still requires you to manually begin streaming at that time.
 You have a total of 10 minutes to stream to this free demo before it’s processed as an archive.

 Once you’ve entered that information, you’ll be looking at the live settings page for your event.
 The live settings page is where you can add a thumbnail, change your privacy, customize your embedded player, grab the embed code for your stream or chat, and (when you're ready!) go live.
 When you're done adjusting your settings, click Next on the top right corner of the page.
 Please note the free demo only allows your event to have the privacy setting “Only I can see this”.
-You will be prompted to allow your browser access to your webcam, and once you’ve done that, your audio and video sources should appear in drop down lists for you to select.
+You will be prompted to allow your browser access to your webcam, and once you’ve done that, your audio and video sources should appear in drop-down lists for you to select.

-Once you have your inputs selected, click Save and you will see your stream preview, as well as your simulcast destinations and chat on the right.
+Once you have your inputs selected, click Save and you will see your stream preview, as well as your simulcast destinations and chat on the left.
 To go live, simply click the red Go Live button on the top right corner and your stream will begin.
 You can also connect with an external encoder using RTMP, which you can find under the External Encoder tab of the Input Settings menu.

 What is an External Encoder?